Cannes/25

 My Resources for Learning Modern Greek 🇬🇷

-The textbooks I’ve chosen to support my studies are Teach Yourself – Complete Greek (as I did with Swedish), Ellinika Tora 1+1, and Epikoinoniste Ellinika.
-In the course I’m taking, however, we use Klik sta Ellinika, developed by the Greek Language Center, which, as far as I know, is a key resource for learning Greek and preparing for proficiency exams.
+The textbooks I’ve chosen to support my studies are Teach Yourself – Complete Greek. (as I did with Swedish), Ellinika Tora 1+1, and Epikoinoniste Ellinika.
+In the course I’m currently taking, however, we use Klik sta Ellinika, developed by the Greek Language Center, which, as far as I know, is a key resource for learning Greek and preparing for proficiency exams.

 TV Shows and Movies